Callbacks⚓︎

 Publishers⚓︎

-The following Combine publishers will deliver elements to subscribers, enabling you to build event-processing chains.
+The following Combine Publishers will deliver elements to subscribers, enabling you to build event-processing chains.

 | Publisher | When | Expected Response |